DIY Dog Puzzles

 Easy Muffin Tin Puzzle

-Disperse small treats into the cups of a metal muffin-tin.
-Then place tennis balls on top of each cup to hide the treats.
+To setup this game: Disperse small dog treats into the cups of a metal muffin tin.
+Then place tennis balls or on top of each cup to hide the treats.
 You can make this game more challenging for your pup by keeping some slots empty.

-Before boredom sucks you into watching more Netflix documentaries this winter, spend time making a few puzzles for your pup.
+Before boredom sucks you into watching more Netflix documentaries, spend time crafting a few puzzles for your dog.
 Not only will these crafts keep you busy, but they'll keep your dog's mind busy too!